RensVlooswijk/PIT-Internship/README.md

 ### 4. Investigative Problem Solving
 > You take a critical look at your project from different perspectives, identify problems, find an effective approach and arrive at appropriate solutions.

+Your portfolio shows that you took a critical look at the project from different perspectives.
+You identified problems related to the language learning of refugee students and formulated an effective approach to address these problems.
+Your solution involves developing a VR game to improve the Dutch language proficiency of the students.
+You also looked at different options to solve the issue, which included tools like Inworld, Windows speech recognition, and a combination of Whisper, ChatGPT, and 11labs APIs​[1](https://github.com/RensVlooswijk/PIT-Internship)​.

 different options of solutions (inworld, Windows speech recognition, whisper + chatgpt + 11labs)

 ### 5. Personal Leadership
 > You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of >positions you aspire to.

+Your portfolio demonstrates that you showed initiative and entrepreneurial spirit throughout your project.
+You offered help when needed, attended all conferences and events related to your field, and actively participated in discussions and meetings.
+You also demonstrated a commitment to your personal learning and development, which is evident from your active participation in various events like the VR expo, IT festival, and XR event​.

 offered to help when asked in chat by Erdinc (often) went to all conferences / events (beursen) VR expo, IT festival, XR event voluntarily

 ### 6. Targeted Interaction
 > You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.

+The portfolio illustrates your ability to identify key partners and stakeholders in your project, and to collaborate with them constructively.
+You had weekly meetings with your stakeholder and assessor, and you interacted with your internship manager and other teachers relevant to your project.
+You also demonstrated the ability to communicate effectively to achieve the desired impact, which is evident from your interaction with the future internship student and the demo presentations you gave to all interns​.

 Weekly meeting stakeholder
 weekly meeting assessor